piotrmaslanka/satella/docs/instrumentation/metrics.md

 If you don't specify it, the metric level for root metric will be set to RUNTIME.
 Same if you specify INHERIT.

+If you specify any kwargs, they will be delivered to the last metric's in chain constructor.